h-milz/wireless-gk/README.md

   * some power management chips for LiPo charging and creating supply voltages.

-  * ultra low-power LCD or e-ink displays (SPI or I2C) for the simple user interface

 Primarly for marketing reasons, everything will work with 24 bit resolution, 44.1 kHz sample rate.
 The VG-99 and the GR-55 work with these parameters, and it would be hard to advertise a device that does less, although from a technical standpoint 16/32 or 16/36 would probably be enough.
 The downside to this is, it will require a higher over-the-air bandwidth (see **Alternative Approaches** below).